U.S. sends aircraft carrier group to eastern Mediterranean in response to Hamas attack on Israel

 "My team and I will continue to be in close contact with our Israeli counterparts to ensure they have what they need to protect their citizens and defend themselves against these heinous terrorist attacks," Austin said.

-Israeli officials confirmed to CBS News on Sunday that at least 600 Israeli civilians and members of the military had died since Hamas launched an unprecedented attack on Israel from Gaza early Saturday morning.
-Another 1,800 were wounded.
+Israeli officials confirmed early Monday that over 700 Israeli civilians and members of the military had died since Hamas launched an unprecedented attack on Israel from Gaza early Saturday morning.
+Another 2,150 were wounded.

 Many Israelis, both civilians and security forces, have been taken hostage.
-Israeli ambassador Michael Herzog said on "Face the Nation" on Sunday that Americans were among said he is under the impression that there were Americans taken hostage, but he didn't have details.
+Israeli ambassador Michael Herzog said on "Face the Nation" on Sunday he is under the impression that there were Americans taken hostage, but he didn't have details.
 U.S. Secretary of State Antony Blinken said on "Face the Nation" that the U.S. investigating reports that Americans were among those taken hostage.

 There is not yet any serious planning for the evacuation of American citizens, U.S. officials said.